jozefg/blog/about.markdown

 Hello,

 My name is Danny Gratzer, I am an incoming freshman at Carnegie Mellon University.
+I can be found haunting a coffee shop with a laptop and a cup of black coffee.

 ## CS Stuff
-I like functional programming and types.
-I write lots of compilers and type checkers in Haskell, SML, Coq, and Agda.
+I like functional type theory and compilers.
+I also enjoy a good bit of math and logic.
+I like writing Haskell, Coq or Agda.

 ## Juggling
-I've been juggling since 3rd grade.
-Nowadays I am a member of the Ultimate Club and a volunteer at Jugheads Youth Juggling Company.
+I've been for almost 10 years now.
+I've competed internationally a few times and have a few bits of metal to prove it.
+I mostly now hit myself upside the head with 5 or 6 clubs nowadays.

 ## Projects
 I have a few projects, listed below in no particular order

   - [c_of_scheme](http://www.bitbucket.org/jozefg/c_of_scheme)

-    A tiny compiler from Scheme to C
+    A tiny compiler from Scheme to C, implementing a few cool things.

   - [generic-church](http://www.bitbucket.org/jozefg/generic-church)